CS601-F15/projects/project.md

 CS 601 - Fall 2015 - Yap Project
 =================================

-*This project description is tentative and subject to change.*

 The goal of this project is to implement a Yelp-like review site, called Yap!
 Make sure you are familiar with [Yelp](http://www.yelp.com) before beginning this project.

 For this project, you will build your own web site from scratch.
 You will design and implement a two-tier web application with a Java front end and a SQL backend.